stmayfield/code-quiz/README.md

 - General code consolidation and cleanup is needed to improve performance and extend flexibility

+- Score tracker is functional but flawed, as it will always grant a point for each correct answer regardless of the number of guesses.

 ## Review

 The following will be submitted for review: